Mirtia/Deepface-MAP-Metrics/README.md

 cat FRGC_Facenet512+retinaface_non_mated_scores.txt | awk '{print $3}' > FR_non_mated_scores.txt
 ```

-Then, run pyeer!
+Then, run [pyeer](https://github.com/manuelaguadomtz/pyeer)!
 Do not forget `-ds` for dissimilarity scores.
 Pyeer can run at the original files as well, as it only considers the last column for scores.

 ```bash
 geteerinf -p . -g AY_mated_scores.txt -i AY_non_mated_scores.txt -e "AY-Output" -ds geteerinf -p . -g FR_mated_scores.txt -i FR_non_mated_scores.txt -e "FR-Output" -ds
 ```

-`pyeer` gives you the threshold scores which can be found at [1.pyeer_report.csv](Metrics/FR-Output/pyeer_report.csv) and at [2.pyeer_report.csv](Metrics/AY-Output/pyeer_report.csv)
+`pyeer` computes for you the threshold values (see `FMR1000_TH`) which can be found at [1.pyeer_report.csv](Metrics/FR-Output/pyeer_report.csv) and at [2.pyeer_report.csv](Metrics/AY-Output/pyeer_report.csv)
-The columns of the files were formatted for better readability.
+The columns of the report files were formatted for better readability.

 To calculate MMPMR, RMMR... scores, provide the files and threshold (can be found in [`FRS_info.json`](Metrics/FRS_info.json):